• Skip to primary navigation

 By Chris Grabenstein

 What happens when the world’s most prominent game maker designs the new library in town?
 Kyle does his best to get invited to the invitation-only opening night, of course.
 But once he succeeds and actually attends opening night?
 Well, that’s the tricky part.
 Because when morning comes the doors are still locked.
-And getting in to the library wasn’t nearly as challenging as finding the way out!
+And getting into the library wasn’t nearly as challenging as finding the way out!
 Will Kyle and his new friends be able to solve the puzzles and clues that will lead them to the hidden escape route?

 BUY THIS BOOK FROM: